Honey I'm Home (album)

 Honey I'm Home is the fourth studio album by Al B. Sure!, released on June 23, 2009 by Hidden Beach Recordings.
 It's his first release of new material since 1992's Sexy Versus.

+Lead single "I Love It!
+(Papi Aye, Aye, Aye)" received moderate R&B airplay, returning Brown to the Billboard Adult R&B Charts for the first time in 15 years.